mrtkrkrt/Hibernate_Event_Listeners/README.md

 * Improved code separation: Listeners encapsulate logic related to entity lifecycle events, promoting cleaner entity code.
 * Enhanced flexibility: Listeners can be reused across multiple entities or customized for specific needs.
 * Streamlined transactions: Certain operations within listeners can be part of the database transaction, ensuring consistency.
+* Logging and auditing: Listeners can be used to log or audit entity state changes for debugging or compliance purposes.
+* Data Validation: Listeners can be used to validate entity state changes before they are persisted to the database.

 ## Additional Notes: